abcoates/smallest-free-number/README.md

 ## Description
 This is a simplification a general problem, find the 'least XXX' object that is not already used, where 'XXX' is some arbitrary measurement dimension such as 'large', 'expensive', etc.

-In this minimal version, you are given a set (i.e. an **unordered** set) of non-negative integers, and you have to find the smallest integer that is **not** a part of the set.
+In this minimal version, you are given a set (i.e. an **unordered** set) of non-negative integers, and you have to find the smallest non-negative integer that is **not** a part of the set.

 ## Examples
  * \[0, 1, 2, 3, 5\] => 4